bigyanse/system-design/60DaysofLearning.md

     - Application Architecture
         - Common mistake is not using asynchronous processes and modules
         - Sending confirmation email, notifications to the user must be done asynchronously
-        - Such tasks should be forwarded to messageing server rather than doing it on the server and synchronously
+        - Such tasks should be forwarded to messaging server rather than doing it on the server and synchronously
     - Not using caching wisely
     - Inefficient configurations and setup of load balancers
     - Adding business logic to the database: moving from one database to another makes it inefficient